-- (1) no more than five persons may be engaged in the home occupation; - (2) at least one person engaged in the home occupation must use the dwelling or minor dwelling on the site as their principal place of residence; - (3) no more than two people who do not use the dwelling as their principal place of residence may work in the home occupation, and no more than 10 guests may be accommodated within an existing dwelling; - (4) except for homestay accommodation, customers and deliveries must not arrive before 7am or after 7pm any day; - (5) heavy vehicle trips must not exceed two per week; - (6) no more than one commercial vehicle associated with the home occupation may be on site at any one time;

-- (7) at least one additional car parking space must be provided in addition to any car parking required for the dwelling except where the following apply: - (a) there are no employees of the home occupation who do not use the dwelling as their primary place of residence; or - (b) the home occupation does not involve the sale of goods from the site apart from those purchased electronically or by mail/courier; [deleted] - (8) storage for rubbish and recycling must be provided on site and screened from public view; - (9) materials or goods manufactured, serviced or repaired as part of the home occupation activity must be stored within a building on the same site; - (10) goods sold from the home occupation must comply with the standards in H21.6.8 for produce sales; and - (11) home occupations involving homestays are limited to a maximum of 10 people.
+- (1) no more than five persons may be engaged in the home occupation; - (2) at least one person engaged in the home occupation must use the dwelling or minor dwelling on the site as their principal place of residence; - (3) no more than two people who do not use the dwelling as their principal place of residence may work in the home occupation, and no more than 10 guests may be accommodated within an existing dwelling; - (4) except for homestay accommodation, customers and deliveries must not arrive before 7am or after 7pm any day; - (5) heavy vehicle trips must not exceed two per week; - (6) no more than one commercial vehicle associated with the home occupation may be on site at any one time; - (7) [Deleted] - (8) storage for rubbish and recycling must be provided on site and screened from public view; - (9) materials or goods manufactured, serviced or repaired as part of the home occupation activity must be stored within a building on the same site; - (10) goods sold from the home occupation must comply with the standards in H21.6.8 for produce sales; and - (11) home occupations involving homestays are limited to a maximum of 10 people.
 This includes the people who reside on the site.